 VLC is a free, open-source, and cross-platform multimedia player.
 It’s useful to play music and videos on the system.
 This article will help you to install VLC on Fedora Systems.

-This tutorial provides you two methods for installing VLC on Fedora systems.
+This tutorial provides you with two methods for installing VLC on Fedora systems.
 The first method will use the Snap package to install VLC and the second method will use the traditional way with rpm repositories for installing VLC on the Fedora system.

 Method 1 – Installing VLC on Fedora via Snap